Background information about the data and tools produced under the Global Human Settlement Layer framework.

 Over the past ten years, [the GHSL] has succeeded in transforming earth observation data into accepted statistics on global human built-up and population.
 This revolutionary project has turned an exploratory research approach into a solid methodology, culminating in March 2020 when the UN Statistical Commission, on the basis of the GHSL data, adopted a worldwide definition of cities and urban areas for the first time ever.

-The world’s population reached 7.7 billion at the end of 2019 (World Population Prospects 20193), and will likely increase to 8.5 billion by 2030, when the 2030 Agenda for Sustainable Development comes to an end.
+The world’s population reached 8 billion in November 2022 (World Population Prospects 2022), and will likely increase to 8.5 billion by 2030, when the 2030 Agenda for Sustainable Development comes to an end.
 The countries of sub-Saharan Africa are likely to account for more than half of this growth.
 Unfortunately, we have little understanding of the exact location and the conditions under which many people live, in particular the most vulnerable.

 New open, inclusive and consistent data can be utilised to assess humanity’s impact on the planet, access to resources, and exposure to risk.
 These new data and methods, produced in the Global Human Settlement Layer framework, allow generating actionable information to support decision making by governments, organizations and individuals.
 The development of new methods and the production of accurate geospatial data on population and settlements is the first step for an effective monitoring of the 2030 Development Agenda and its thematic agreements (the Sendai Framework for Disaster Risk Reduction, the Sustainable Development Goals, the Paris Climate Agreement and the New Urban Agenda).